A Quantitative Study of Energy Localization Characteristics in Defect-embedded Phononic Crystals: Conclusion

 \section{Conclusion}

-In summary, we present a modified analytical approach that allows us to engineer BG resonances with prescribed characteristics in AMMs by embedding material defects and breaking the periodicity of the underlying material matrix.
-The perturbed Toeplitz matrix eigenvalue problem informs our analytical approach which accurately quantifies the acoustic characteristics of single and multiple defect-embedded AMMs with reasonable proximity limits.
-Furthermore, we demonstrate the benefits of defect modes through two DMoA-based AMM examples that feature an in-house virtual ground, and a customized acoustic absorption of an incident broadband acoustic field.
-The proposed strategy can be readily extended to lattices operating under general boundary conditions\cite{BastawrousJASA2022,HasanJEL2024} and polyatomic unit-cell\cite{BastawrousJASA2022,HasanPRSA2019} based lattices as required, and augments the toolkit for designing defect-based AMMs.
+In summary, we present a modified analytical approach that allows us to engineer BG resonances with prescribed characteristics in PnCs by embedding material defects and breaking the periodicity of the underlying homogeneous material.
+The perturbed Toeplitz matrix eigenvalue problem informs our analytical approach which accurately quantifies the acoustic characteristics of 1D and 2D DMoA PnCs with single and multiple defect-embedded with reasonable proximity limits.
+Furthermore, we demonstrate the benefits of defect modes through two DMoA-based PnC examples that feature an in-house virtual ground, and a customized acoustic absorption of an incident broadband acoustic field.
+The proposed strategy can be readily extended to lattices operating under general boundary conditions\cite{BastawrousJASA2022,HasanJEL2024} and polyatomic unit-cell\cite{HasanPRSA2019} based lattices, and study topologically protected modes\cite{HasanPRSA2019}, given at least a diatomic PnC.
+Therefore, the proposed method augments the toolkit for designing defect-based PnCs.